backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Customize Columns

 By default the columns you see in the `CatalogIndexPage` were selected to be a good starting point for most but there may be reasons that you would like to customize these with more or less columns.
-On primary use case for this customization is if you added a custom Kind.
+One primary use case for this customization is if you added a custom Kind.
 Support for this was added in v1.23.0 of Backstage, make sure you are on that version or newer to use this feature.
 Here's an example of how to make this customization:

 ```tsx title="packages/app/src/App.tsx"
 import {